kaizten/kaizten.github.io/development/vue/style-guide.md

 **5. Language tags should always be camelCase.**

-**6. For each CRUD (Create, Read, Update, and Delete) operation of any entity** , there must be a corresponding view in Vue whose file should be named using the format EntityName+OperationName+View.vue (for instance; TaskCreateView.vue, TaskReadView.vue, TaskUpdateView.vue, ...).
+**6. For each CRUD (Create, Read, Update, and Delete) operation of any entity** , there must be a corresponding view in Vue whose file should be named using the format `EntityName+OperationName+View.vue` (for instance, `TaskCreateView.vue`, `TaskReadView.vue`, `TaskUpdateView.vue`,...).
 In other words, there cannot be a view for both creating and updating, or for creating, updating, and reading.

 **7. The source code, documentation, images, and any other assets must be written in English.** Additionally, the names of files must also be written in English.

 **8. Each attribute of a value object or entity must be documented using multi-line comments.** Additionally, optional and computed attributes must be indicated in the corresponding comments.

 **9. Always use inside v-for.** Using the key attribute with the v-for directive helps your application be constant and predictable whenever you want to manipulate the data.
 This is necessary so that Vue can track your component state as well as have a constant reference to your different elements.
 An example where keys are extremely useful is when using animations or Vue transitions.
 Without keys, Vue will just try to make the DOM has efficient as possible.
 This may mean elements in the v-for may appear out of order or their behavior will be less predictable.
-If we have a _unique_ key reference to each element, then we can better predict how exactly our Vue application will handle DOM manipulation.
+If we have a `_unique_` key reference to each element, then we can better predict how exactly our Vue application will handle DOM manipulation.

 ```javascript
 <template>